-• Recognize the package.
+- Recognize the package.

 Sometimes fresh refrigerated foods are sold in glass jars, reheatable pouches and even metal cans that may give the impression they can be stored at room temperature.
-These foods are frequently found in the dairy, deli or refrigerated meats sections of the supermarket.
-If you buy them, refrigerate them at home as quickly as you would traditional refrigerated foods such as milk and eggs.

-• Keep Foods Refrigerated.
+These foods frequently are found in the dairy, deli or refrigerated meats sections of the supermarket.
+If you buy them, refrigerate them at home as quickly as you would traditional refrigerated foods such as milk and eggs. - Keep Foods Refrigerated.
 Select these foods last on your trip through the supermarket.
 Get them home and refrigerate immediately in the colder areas of your refrigerator.
-It is best not to store vacuumpackaged foods in the refrigerator door because it is warmer there.

-- Follow label directions.

-Pay special attention to "keep refrigerated," "sell-by" or "use-by" dates.
-Throw away vacuum packaged foods not used by the expiration date.
+Avoid storing vacuum-packaged foods in the refrigerator door because the temperature is warmer there. - Follow label directions.
+Pay special attention to "keep refrigerated," "sell-by" or "useby" dates.
+Throw away vacuumpackaged foods not used by the expiration date.
 You can't rely on your nose to tell if the food has spoiled. - Heat thoroughly.
-Follow the package instructions for time and temperature.
-When microwaving foods, always stir food well to distribute heat evenly and allow standing time as directed. - ✓ If your freezer fails, keep the door closed.
+Follow the Follow the package instructions for time and temperature.
+When microwaving foods, always stir food well to distribute heat evenly.
+Allow standing time as directed. - ✓ If your freezer fails, keep the door closed.
 You may refreeze foods that still have ice crystals and feel as cold as if refrigerated, but quality will be affected.
 Frozen dairy products including ice cream or frozen yogurt are an exception and should be discarded. - If the freezer compartment of your refrigerator fails, keep the door closed and find another freezer within a few hours or cook and serve the contents.